Old University Books

 H.M.
 Thompson donated a complete collection of the Bohn libraries series to the Old University of Chicago in 1870, when he served as librarian.
 Many of the original bookplates bear his name.
 As a result, some of the gift acknowledgement plates added by the new University recognized Thompson as the donor and not the old University, though they are part of the Old University of Chicago Collection.

 Romero, Matías.
 El Estado De Oaxaca.
 Barcelona: Tipo-litografía de Espana y Comp., 1886.
-This is the only title in the Old University of Chicago Collection identified thus far that is not in English.
+This is one of the few titles in the Old University of Chicago Collection identified thus far that is not in English.

 Some of the volumes of the Old University of Chicago Collection bear hand written notations of their provenance on the title page or page facing.
 In some cases, this is the only proof of provenance, since many of the volumes have been rebound for preservation and their original covers were discarded, along with the bookplates on them.